alexstacey/GE2019-postal-vote-data/README.md

 ## Notes on the questions
 1 - The local authorities don't match up one-for-one with the voting constituencies.
 Some authorities have voting data for more than one and some seem to have partial data for a constituency.
 This question is to make it easier to match up.
 4 & 5 - I had asked these as a single question in my original FOI batch, but some people provided one or the other or both.
 This is probably a better way to ask.
 6 - Most authorities won't have this info, but some seem to.
-If they provide it, please get in touch so we can figure out what to do with that data.
+If they provide it, please get in touch (DM via twitter @alexstacey is easiest) so we can figure out what to do with that data.